dwreeves/blog/_posts/2023-05-21-ranting-about-mwaa.md

 ## MWAA 2.5.1 adds a constraint for some reason (although you can cheat around it!)

-This is technically documented, so I guess F me for not reading the docs carefully, but I spent a long time figuring out why my webserver instance was cryptically failing to pip install all our deps when it worked locally.

-Turns out, in MWAA 2.5.1, they started enforcing that you use a constraint file in your dependencies; if you don't use one, they'll add one for you.
+In MWAA 2.5.1, they started enforcing that you use a constraint file in your dependencies; if you don't use one, they'll add one for you.
 Why?
 I don't know!!!
 The whole point of the constraint file is that it exists to serve as a stable and suggested release, but that you are also allowed to circumvent it if you want / need.
 It's merely a suggestion; if it was a hard requirement it would be pinned in the `setup.py`.
 Adding a _mandated_ constraint file just serves as a guardrail for the least qualified data engineers / devops engineers who don't know how to freeze deps, and pisses off people who have stable and frozen dependencies.

 So, anyway, how do you cheat around it?
 Simple: Just add a constraint file to the requirements, but then comment it out.
 Dead serious.
 Whatever regex they're doing to enforce the constraint can be tricked into thinking there is a constraint file by adding the following to your `requirements.txt`, inclusive of the `#` to comment it out: